Summary

-Three-dimensional or 3D learning has become the buzzword of 2023.
-But what exactly is it, and how does it help academicians and trainers?
-In this article, we explore in-depth the world of three-dimensional learning.
+Three-dimensional or 3D learning is the buzzword of 2024.
+But what is this and how does it benefit the academicians and trainers?
+In this article, we enter the world of three-dimensional learning.

 Table of Contents: